Geno Smith hits Metcalf for late TD, Seahawks top Rams 27-23 – KION546

 AP Sports Writer

+“We had an opportunity there,” said Smith, who played despite waking up feeling ill.
+“We could have said, ‘Hey, let’s just settle for the field goal.’
+No one was in that mindset, you know.
+We all were thinking, ‘Let’s go win the game,’ and we got it done.”

-Tyler Lockett and Noah Fant caught early TD passes from Smith in the most prolific game of the quarterback’s decade in the NFL.
+Tyler Lockett and Noah Fant caught early TD passes from Smith.
 Metcalf had eight catches for 127 yards, and Lockett had nine receptions for a season-high 128 yards as the Seahawks sent defending Super Bowl champion Los Angeles (3-9) to its sixth straight defeat.

 Wagner had two sacks and an interception for the Rams in his first career game against Seattle, where he spent the previous 10 years and made six All-Pro teams while becoming one of the greatest linebackers of his generation.
 Although Wagner downplayed the matchup during the week, he played with a fire that nearly propelled the injury-depleted Super Bowl champions to their first victory since Oct.
 16.

+“I’m proud to be rolling through this with this group,” McVay said.
+“I’m proud to be battling through adversity with them.
+I’m going to continue to do everything in my power for us to try to change the result, but you can’t deny that there’s been improvement.

+“You’re not going away with the moral victories, but I think we can all see the steps this group has taken.”

 Wolford made his fourth career start in place of Matthew Stafford, who missed his third game in four weeks for the Rams with injuries that have put him in the NFL’s concussion protocol twice.
-Stafford went on injured reserve Saturday, sidelining him for at least three more games and possibly signaling the end of his season.
+Stafford went on injured reserve Saturday, and McVay revealed after the game that Stafford’s season is likely over due to bruising around his spinal cord.

 Donald, the seven-time All-Pro defensive tackle, also missed the first game of his nine-year Rams career due to injury, sitting out with a high ankle sprain.
 He joined a dizzying list of contributors with major injury problems for Los Angeles, including All-Pro receiver Cooper Kupp and several key players on an offensive line that used its 12th starting combination in 12 games.

-After Akers scored on the Rams’ opening drive, Seattle made two long scoring drives ending in TD catches by Lockett and Fant.
-Los Angeles nearly kept pace offensively with an opponent for the first time in many weeks, but couldn’t turn its drives into touchdowns.

-Wagner ripped the ball out of Tony Jones Jr.’s hands for his interception late in the third quarter, leading to Matt Gay’s third field goal that trimmed Seattle’s lead to one point with 12:57 to play.

-After Jason Myers’ second field goal made it 20-16 with 6:46 left, the Rams went 75 yards for a score on a strong 6-yard run by Akers, who spent three weeks away from the team at midseason after a disagreement with the coaching staff.
+After Jason Myers’ second field goal made it 20-16 with 6:46 left, the Rams went 75 yards in 3:50 for a score on a strong 6-yard run by Akers.
+Wolford didn’t regret taking the lead with more than enough time left for Smith to beat them.

+“It’s hard.
+It’s a delicate balance there,” Wolford said.
+“I think you’ve got to just score.
+You know, it’s not like we can have Cam run this play and then get go down at the 1.
+You’ve got to take the lead, and I think we did a good job managing it as best we can.”

 INJURIES

 Seattle lost rookie running back Kenneth Walker to an ankle injury in the first half.
-DeeJay Dallas then got hurt on the final play before halftime, but he returned after Jones — the only healthy running back left on Seattle’s roster — took a hard hit from Russ Yeast. … Seattle defensive back Josh Jones was ruled out with a hamstring injury early in the second quarter.
+DeeJay Dallas then got hurt on the final play before halftime, but he returned after Jones — the only healthy running back left on Seattle’s roster — took a hard hit from Russ Yeast.
+Walker will have more tests on his ankle. … Seattle defensive back Josh Jones was ruled out with a hamstring injury early in the second quarter. … Seattle safety Ryan Neal has a bursa sac issue on his knee.

 UP NEXT